dieudo2024/Group-Generator-using-C-/README.md

 # Group-Generator-using-C sharp
-Helps generate groups and memebers depending on the structure described
+Helps generate groups and members depending on the structure described